JaKooLit/Hyprland-Dots/README.md

 - As you noticed there are 2 for Arch Linux.
 At some point I will be concentrating on the Arch-Linux only

+- refer to install scripts what packages needed to install... but atleast, Hyprland packages is needed 😏😏😏 duh!!

 ## 👀 Screenshots 👀
 - All screenshots are collected here [Screenshots](https://github.com/JaKooLit/screenshots/tree/main/Hyprland-ScreenShots)